Back to NDEO Site

 NDEO has the following State Affiliates that support the NHSDA and may hold state level adjudications: AR, AZ, CA, CO, DE, FL, GA, ID, IL, MA, MD, MI, MO, NC, NJ, NY, OR, PA, RI, UT, WA, WI, and WV.

-The deadline for students to complete the application, pay the $15 fee and hit the SUBMIT button at the end of application is February 27, 2022.
+The deadline for students to complete the application, pay the $15 fee and click the SUBMIT button at the end of the application, is January 30, 2023.